Hunter-West Kill Wilderness - Unit Management Plan

-Located in the High Peaks region of the Catskill Park, the Hunter-Westkill Wilderness Area is comprised of 27,000 acres of Forest Preserve land.
-The wilderness contains Hunter Moutnain, the second-highest peak in the Catskills, as well as three other summits that are within the Catskill High Peaks Bird Conservation Area.
+Located in the High Peaks region of the Catskill Park, the Hunter-West Kill Wilderness is comprised of 27,000 acres of Forest Preserve land.
+The wilderness contains portions of Hunter Moutnain, the second-highest peak in the Catskills, as well as three other summits that are within the Catskill High Peaks Bird Conservation Area.

-In August 2008, DEC finalized the revision of the Catskill Park State Land Master Plan (CPSLMP).
-In the CPSLMP, the Hunter-Westkill Wilderness Area was designated through the re-classification of three other Forest Preserve units: the West Kill-North Dome Wilderness, the Ox Clove Wild Forest, and a portion of the Hunter Mountin Wild Forest.
-In 1995, a Unit Management Plan (UMP) was completed for the Hunter Mountain Wild Forest.
-If you have questions or would like to obtain a copy of the UMP, please contact us at email@example.com.
+In 2008, the Department adopted a revision to the Catskill Park State Land Master Plan (CPSLMP).
+In the CPSLMP, the Hunter-West Kill Wilderness was designated through the re-classification of three other Forest Preserve units: the West Kill-North Dome Wilderness, the Ox Clove Wild Forest, and a portion of the Hunter Mountin Wild Forest.
+In 1995, a Unit Management Plan (UMP) was adopted for the Hunter Mountain Wild Forest.
+If you have questions about the UMP, please contact us at email@example.com.